-A. This is a common concern and one that our experienced staff knows how to handle.
-Anxiety can be common the first few weeks, for parent and child.
+A. This is a common concern and one that our experienced staff knows how to handle well.
+Anxiety can be common the first few weeks of school, for both parent and child.
 Children pick up on the emotions of their parents; if the parent is stressed out, the child is more likely to be stressed out as well.
 The best approach is to have a quick goodbye rather than a drawn out one.
 We will stay close to your child and reassure them that you will be coming back soon.
 We will contact you if your child doesn’t settle in as expected.

 Q. My child has speech delays.
 How do you help with that?

 A. It seems that more and more children have speech delays.
-One of the most common things parent’s notice is how their child’s language explodes, once they start at Sunshine House Preschool.
-One of the advantages of having mixed family-style learning, is that children hear language from a variety of aged children.
+One of the most common things parents notice is how their child’s language explodes once they start at Sunshine House Preschool.
+One of the advantages of having mixed family-style learning, is that children hear language from a variety of age groups.
 Teachers also engage with the child by reading books, singing songs, and having conversations with them throughout the day to encourage them to use their words and further development their language skills.

 Q. My child is rambunctious and I’m concerned about them being ready for kindergarten.
 How will you prepare my child?

-A. We love active, curious children…they go on to become engaged learners when they are allowed to explore at their own rate.
-Our open classrooms and mixed age learning allow all of the children to explore where their brain development leads them.
+A. We love active, curious children!
+They often go on to become engaged learners when they are allowed to explore at their own pace.
+Our open classrooms and mixed age learning allows for all of the children to explore where their brain development leads them.
 There is plenty of time, later on in life for them to learn sitting down at a desk.
 Our academic teaching uses playful, active methods, that appeals to children of all temperaments.

-A. It’s natural to wonder how your child will be treated, once you go out the door.
+A. It’s natural to wonder how your child will be treated once you go out the door.
 Our open classrooms allow us to see what every teacher is doing.
-Our teachers have been hired for their love of children and teaching.
-They receive continuous training to build strong, caring relationships with children and parents.
+Our teachers have been hired for their love of children and teaching and they receive continuous training to build strong, caring relationships with children and parents.
 Our staff longevity (average 10 years) means that new teachers receive close, experienced observation and training.